jcatrysse/redmine_extended_api/README.md

 - Suppress notifications when creating or updating issues by passing `notify=false` (or `send_notification=0`).
 The request is still fully validated, only the mail delivery is skipped.
 - Preserve history when migrating data by explicitly setting `author_id`, `created_on`, `updated_on`, or `closed_on` on issues.
 These overrides are only applied for admin users routed through `/extended_api`, and automatic timestamp updates are disabled for the request to keep the supplied values intact.
 - Preserve journal provenance when importing by supplying `journal[created_on]`,`journal[user_id]`, `journal[updated_on]`, or `journal[updated_by_id]` in extended issue requests.
 Admin-only overrides are applied to the generated journal entry while temporarily disabling journal timestamp updates to respect the provided values.
+- Successful issue updates that create a journal entry return the journal payload when routed through `/extended_api`, making it easy to confirm the resulting notes and metadata.

 ### Attachment-specific utilities